top of page

 Board Member

-Magali Mahillet is a project manager in immigration and employability at RDÉE Canada.
-Over the past six years, she has dedicated her expertise in employability and program management exclusively to the community sector, with a particular focus on supporting women.
-She holds a Bachelor’s degree in sociology and has a solid understanding of feminist approaches, intervention methods, and crisis management specifically tailored to the issue of violence against women.
-She has also worked as a frontline care worker at La Maison.
-Her commitment to empowering women and combating all forms of violence is at the core of her work.
+For the past six years, Magali has dedicated her expertise in employability and program management exclusively to the French-speaking community, with a particular focus on supporting women.
+She has a bachelor’s degree in sociology and a solid understanding of the feminist approach, intervention methods and crisis management, particularly adapted to the issue of violence against women.
+From 2017 to 2018, she was a front-line intervener at La Maison, where she gained valuable experience in direct support for victims.

 The objective of La Maison is to build a strong and high-performing team through active commitment, the updating of feminist approaches, and open communication in order to achieve excellence.